mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 For our ensemble model, we preprocessed our original data in 2 different ways, for the 2 different models as reflected in the:

- - `MlodPreProcessor` - originally devised by our team.
+ - `MlodPreProcessor` - originally devised by us.
- - `AirQoPreProcessor` - adapted from an approach in the Zindi Discussions.
+ - `AirQoPreProcessor` - an alternative version modified from an approach in the Zindi Discussions.
 See [Zindi Discussion #1116](https://zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/discussions/1116).

 ### `Config` and other constants